Spectrum-CETB/Data-Science-AI/Week 1 - Python Basics/readme.md

 - Refer to the below video to understand how to work with google colab.
 [![](http://img.youtube.com/vi/i-HnvsehuSw/0.jpg)](http://www.youtube.com/watch?v=i-HnvsehuSw "Getting Started with Google CoLab | How to use Google Colab")

 - To start working on the Week_1_Assessment file, open the file and click on the "Open in Colab" button on the top of the file.
 This will automatically open the file in Google colab.
+- Then click on "Copy to Drive" to create a local copy of this notebook file, which will be saved in your google drive automatically and let you edit and work on it.
-- When done, rename the file as week1_yourName, e.g. - Week1_Suryansu, and then download and upload it on your forked repository, and create a pull request for the same.
+- When done with the task, rename the file as week1_yourName, e.g. - Week1_Suryansu, and then download and upload it on your forked repository, and create a pull request for the same.
 The file extension can be either .py or .pynb or .ipynb.